 The majority-rule consensus trees are summarized in {\tt hym.*.con.tre}, which can be visualized by FigTree (\url{http://tree.bio.ed.ac.uk/software/figtree}) or IcyTree (\url{https://icytree.org}).
 The node ages are also in {\tt hym.*.vstat}, associated with the bipartition IDs in {\tt hym.*.parts}.
 The root ID is 0 which includes all taxa, while the ID of Hymenoptera is that excludes the outgroup Raphidioptera ({\tt .*********}).
 The extant taxa trees from total-evidence dating and node dating under diversified sampling and IGR model are shown in Figure \ref{Fig_TimeTrees}.
 The topologies are the same in general, except for a clade with more uncertainties.
 The mean age of Hymenoptera (250 Ma) inferred from total-evidence dating is similar to that from node dating, with relatively narrower HPD interval.

 The total-evidence dating approach models the fossilization and sampling process explicitly, and incorporates different sources of information from the fossil record while accounting for the uncertainty of fossil placement.
 In comparison, the node dating approach discards the fossil morphologies, and uses second interpretation of the fossil record as node calibrations.
 Total-evidence dating provides an ideal platform for exploring and further improving the models used for Bayesian molecular clock dating analysis.

-Comparing the non-clock tree (Figure \ref{fig_nctree}) with the clock trees (Figure \ref{fig_cltree}), it is obvious that the evolutionary rate is not constant over time.
-The Xyela and Onycholyda lineages evolve much slower than the Orussus and Vespidae clade, and there are indeed dramatic rate changes between adjacent branches.
-The IGR model is thus presumably more suitable than the autocorrelated TK02 model, and it is not reasonable to assume a strict clock model.
+Comparing the non-clock tree (Fig. \ref{Fig_NCLTree}) with the clock trees (Fig. \ref{Fig_TimeTrees}), it is obvious that the evolutionary rate is not constant over time.
+The Xyela and Onycholyda branches evolve much slower than the Raphidioptera and Orussus/Vespidae clade, and there are indeed dramatic rate changes between adjacent branches.
+Thus the IGR relaxed clock model appears more suitable than the autocorrelated TK02 model, and it is not reasonable to assume a strict clock model.
 Further explorations, such as marginal likelihood estimation using stepping-stone sampling \citep{Xie:2011it}, could be carried out to compare the IGR with the TK02 model.

 In conclusion, this study provides a brief overview and comparison of total-evidence dating and node dating analyses, and demonstrates the functionality of MrBayes using a dataset of Hymenoptera.
 For the analyses and discussion using the full data, please see \citet{Ronquist:2012ea,Zhang:2016kf}.